Best things to do in Mumbai

 Parsik Hills is situated in Thane district having a rail tunnel that is the longest and oldest in Asia.
 Parsik hills houses many unique Flora and Fauna.
 Parsik Hills sprawl from Kalwa to Navi Mumbai.
 Many people living in Navi Mumbai prefer Parsik Hill as walking or as a hiking destination.

 So there you have it, the list of awesome things you can do and places you can visit when in Mumbai.
 We hope you find them useful.
-Also, if we might have missed any of your favorite places let me know in the comments below!
+Also, if we might have missed any of your favourite places let me know in the comments below!